What are Negative Covenants (Restrictive)?

 - Not altering accounting practicesAccounting PracticesAccounting practice is a set of procedures and controls used by an entity's accounting department to keep track of accounting records and entries.
 Other reports are generated based on accounting records, such as financial statements, cash flow statements, fund flow statements, payroll, tax workings, payment and receipts statements, and so on, and they form the basis of the auditor's reliance while auditing the financial statements.

 - Limit on contracts/leases or any amendments thereof

 - Operation Covenant: Operational covenants are those which relate to operations of the Company.
-They put restrictions on the operations of the Company which can be – borrower has to meet certain disclosure requirements, it cannot take certain operations or line of business, maintain the certain level of insurance.
+They put restrictions on the operations of the Company, which can be – the borrower has to meet certain disclosure requirements, it cannot take certain operations or line of business, maintain a certain level of insurance.

 Negative Covenants in Employment Contracts

 Employment contracts have non-compete and non-disclosure agreements in general.
 Employees are restricted from disclosing any information they have during their employment and to compete with their employer.
 The employer tries to secure his interests as he had invested time and money on employees by giving them initial training, skills, and experience.
-The employee might have access to some information maybe trade secrets, proprietary information or such other data or information which may affect the employer.
-Thus, by signing a non-disclosure agreement the employer legally ensures that such information is not passed to the competitor.
+The employee might have access to some information that may be trade secrets, the proprietary information, or such other data or information which may affect the employer.
+Thus, by signing a non-disclosure agreement, the employer legally ensures that such information is not passed to the competitor.

 This has been a guide to What are Negative Covenants?
-Here we discuss the three types of negative covenants – non compete, non-disclosure and non-solicitation.
-We also discuss restrictive covenant example found in bond indentures.
+Here we discuss the three types of negative covenants – non compete, non-disclosure, and non-solicitation.
+We also discuss a restrictive covenant example found in bond indentures.
 You may learn more about Fixed Income from the following articles –